timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-27:
+# Objectives for Today 2020-07-29:

-- Reviewing audio that got delivered so far.
-- Creating more reference videos for barriers and possibly other things.
 - Fixing the projects in the nightly build area, TurtleBrains API changed.
+- Turning some ToDos into ToDones if there is still time after.